Adityagnss/DMA/README.md

 ## Project Overview

-AgriMart is a MERN stack project aimed at connecting consumers directly with farmers to buy and sell agricultural products.
+DMA is a MERN stack project aimed at connecting consumers directly with farmers to buy and sell agricultural products.
 This platform enhances access to fresh produce and empowers farmers by providing a direct sales channel.

 ## Features